CalvHobbes/vibe-coding-speech-to-text/README.md

 # MCP Speech-to-Text Server

-This project provides an MCP (Modular Command Platform) server for Speech-to-Text using OpenAI Whisper, FastMCP, and Voice Activity Detection (VAD).
+This project provides an MCP (Model Context Protocol) server for Speech-to-Text using OpenAI Whisper, FastMCP, and Voice Activity Detection (VAD).
 It allows MCP clients to send speech data for real-time transcription.

 ## Features
 - Real-time speech-to-text transcription using Whisper